Khush505/IBM-Telco-Customer-Churn-Analysis-SaaS-Churn-Prediction/README.md

-# SaaS Customer Churn Prediction & Retention Strategy
+# IBM Telco SaaS Customer Churn Prediction & Retention Strategy

 This project simulates a **real-world product analytics** scenario: predicting customer churn for a SaaS company and testing retention strategies using A/B testing.